 - Learning from Serious Case Reviews and Points of Good Practice

-Working Together to Safeguard Children 2015 defines sexual abuse as follows:
+Working Together to Safeguard Children defines sexual abuse as behaviour which:

 Sexual abuse is not solely perpetrated by adult males.
 Women can also commit acts of sexual abuse, as can other children.'